Who is allowed to use Zief Library?

 Are there research guides that can help me with my research project?

 We have an extensive collection of research guides authored by Zief’s research librarians.
-To find research guides written by other law school librarians, use Cornell Law Library's research guide search engine.

 Where can I find materials to help me prepare for class or for exams?